department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 template: 4-action-page-pending
 ---

 Did you spend time in a VA hospital or other VA-approved hospital for a disability related to your military service (called a service-connected disability)?
-If yes, you may be able to get added VA support (known as disability compensation or benefits) with a temporary 100% disability rating during your hospital stay.
+If yes, you may be able to get added disability compensation or benefits with a temporary 100% disability rating during your hospital stay.

 <div class="call-out" markdown="1">

-### Can I get disability compensation from VA?
+### Can I get disability benefits from VA?

-Yes, if you either:
+You may be able to get disability benefits if you either:
-  - Spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability
+  - Spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, **or**
   - Were under hospital observation for more than 21 days at VA expense for a service-connected disability

 ### Who's covered?